Those diminutive external boxes turn out to have an enormous impact on the sound!

 People had been tipping me for some time that there were huge benefits in changing components in the external passive filterboxes, or by swapping them out entirely, to make room for bigger components.
 While I never had any doubt that this was true, I always feared for trading one virtue for another.
 You know: getting bigger bass but less treble air, or more dynamic but an overall drier sound.
 When a reader of this site suggested to me that I just try the filters that he had lying in the closet for some time, to make up my own mind, I jumped at the chance.

-Original filter on the inside, the only modification being Cardas connectors.
+Above: Original Magnepan filter on the inside, the only modification being Cardas connectors.

-Upgraded filters: all components are oversized and needed a new enclosure.
-They were made or modified by Koos Schenk of TAF luidsprekers.
-That's all I know of them.
+Above: upgraded filters: the size does not come across on this picture, but this new crossover is HUGE!.
+All components are oversized and needed a new enclosure.
+They were made or modified by Koos Schenk of TAF luidsprekers and that’s all I know about them.
 But the proof of the pudding, as they say, is in the eating, and they sure sound mighty fine.

 So, the replacement filter boxes arrived and I did some comparisons in the presence of the owner.
 What was immediately noticeable was an increase in spaciousness, both sideways as in the depth plane.
 Also the midrange was much more natural, more developed and richer.
 Treble was smoother as well.
 What I didn’t like as much was the bass fatness and an apparent lack of speed and attack.
 But the owner was happy to let me test drive the filters for a few more weeks before I had to decide.
 That was very fortunate.
 Even when at first I had doubts and felt reinforced in the idea that you always pay a price in some department as a trade off for improvements in other departments, eventually I got it all right.
 For sure the filters had to do some running in because they had been sitting idle in a closet for many years.
 But it wasn’t only that: I had to do some major tweaking to the system in order to get my desired bass-tightness and dynamic differentiation back.
 What was certain during this difficult time was that whenever I placed the old filters back, which was easy because I resisted the urge to take out the expensive Cardas connectors and just purchased a second set), everything became worse.
 Sure, it was more upbeat, but the sound was comparably harsh and threadbare.
 In the end I don’t even know anymore what I adjusted exactly, but it involved system-wide changes: extensionblock, powercables, rack adjustments, ceraballs instead of rubber feet, speaker toe-in, tilt and distance from the rear wall etc etc.